When you spend $50 or more (Not Including Tax)!

 When you have shade, this plant is a great choice.
 Stem is winged.
 Frostweed gets its name because the moisture in the stem does amazing things!
 With the first hard freeze, the stems will sometimes split and exude a sap that expands and solidifies into a showy mass of ice.

-Blooms August through November, Perennial, for best results plant in Spring.
+Blooms from August to November.
+For best results, plant in the Spring.

-Native American Wildflower Frostweed 50 Open Pollinated Seeds
+Frostweed American Native Wildflower 50 Open Pollinated Seeds

 Indian Paintbrush needs plenty of sun and room to germinate.
 They do best in a wildflower meadow setting.
 The seeds are very fine and must not be buried, but only pressed into the top of the soil.